When Can I Enter?

 What formats should my files be in?

-Image files should be in the .pdf or .jpg format.
+Image files should be in the .jpg format.
 Maximum size: 5 mb.

 Video and Animation files should be in the .mov or .mp4 format.
 Maximum size: 200 mb.